kubernetes/community/sig-architecture/api-review-process.md

 * All applicable in-tree or critical PRs and Issues will be noted as not approved with UNAPPROVED until they successfully pass a review

 * Final status in the API Review issue should be given along with @ notifications for the submitter(s) so they are informed when the review is complete

-## The Moderator Role

-The moderator role is staffed by SIG Architecture and manages the API review backlog on behalf of the reviewer team.
-They will ensure that reviews are finished within a reasonable time, that information is correct, and that appropriate state labels are applied.
-They may also help prioritize the backlog, or move cards across the project board.
-Their mission is to help reviewers spend the majority of their efforts on performing reviews, not doing process administrivia.
-They may also work with the review team to schedule face-to-face review sessions as needed, or ensure the review is added to the SIG-Architecture meeting agenda.

 ## Process mechanics (see diagram above)